📌 Related pillar guides: MBA Admission Guide · CAT 2026 B-Schools · Management Quota Fees

 XIMB's Centre for Excellence in Project Management (CEPM) runs executive education and certification programmes in partnership with PMI (Project Management Institute).
 This creates a bridge between XIMB and large infrastructure project companies, adding another niche to its placement ecosystem.
 Students interested in project management, operations excellence, and industrial management find XIMB particularly relevant.

 XIMB offers merit-based scholarships for students who demonstrate exceptional academic performance in the first year.
 The Xavier Merit Scholarship provides partial fee waivers to the top 5–10% of the batch.
 XIMB also participates in the Odisha government scholarship schemes for Odisha-domicile SC/ST/OBC students, which can cover significant portions of tuition fees for eligible candidates.
-The institute's AACSB accreditation makes it eligible for international scholarship databases, and some XIMB international exchange students have accessed European government grants for their semester abroad.
+Some XIMB international exchange students have accessed European government grants for their semester abroad.

 Education loans are available from major banks — SBI's Scholar Loan scheme covers XIMB MBA without collateral up to ₹40 lakh for eligible students.
-The total EMI on a ₹20 lakh loan over 5 years post-study is approximately ₹40,000–45,000 per month, easily manageable on XIMB's average placement salary of ₹14 LPA (₹1.16 lakh per month gross).
+The total EMI on a ₹20 lakh loan over 5 years post-study is approximately ₹40,000–45,000 per month, easily manageable on XIMB's MBA-BM average placement of ₹20.3 LPA (Class of 2024; roughly ₹1.7 lakh per month gross).
 The investment case for XIMB MBA is financially sound for most career profiles.
-Candidates who are concerned about education loan repayment should consider that XIMB's average placement of ₹14 LPA makes even a ₹20 lakh loan easily serviced within 24–30 months of employment.
+Candidates who are concerned about education loan repayment should consider that XIMB's MBA-BM average placement of ₹20.3 LPA makes even a ₹20 lakh loan comfortably serviceable early in one's career.

 XIMB was founded in 1987 by the Jesuits of India with a clear mission: to create business leaders who are professionally excellent and socially responsible.
 This mission shapes everything from the admission process (which values social awareness and ethical reasoning) to the curriculum (with mandatory Social Concern and Ethics courses) to the campus culture (which emphasises collaboration, integrity, and service).
 The Jesuit tradition of "cura personalis" (care for the whole person) means XIMB's education goes beyond functional management knowledge to develop leaders of character.